Drawings are ©www.venomoussnakes.net

 Each year, 8,000 bites from venomous snake species are reported in the USA.
 On average, only five of these bites lead to death (Gold et al., 2002)1.
 The total number of snake bites is close to 45,000 (Litovitz et al., 1997)2, which means that around 18 percent of all bites in the U.S. are from venomous species.

-According to statistics, the copperhead snake is responsible for most venomous snake bites.
+According to statistics, the copperhead is responsible for most venomous snake bites in USA.